Bfilipovic/SljivaStore/DEPLOYMENT_QUICK_START.md

 ## Overview

-This is a quick reference for deploying SljivaStore to production.
+This is a quick reference for deploying Nomin to production.
 For detailed information, see `backend/docs/DEPLOYMENT.md`.

 ## Prerequisites